Leonardo-Notargiacomo/SkyVoyage/analysis/TestCases.md

 **Scenario**:

-1. Sales Employee submits a flight search request with valid criteria.
+1. Sales Employee submits a flight search request
 2. The system retrieves flight data from the external API.
 3. The system displays a list of available flights, including details such as:
-   - Deaparture: "Amsterdam"
+   - Deaparture: "Schiphol (AMS)"
-   - Arrival: "Sint Maarten"
+   - Arrival: "Norwich International Airport (NWI)"
+   - Departure Date: "31/03/2025, 11:15"
+   - Arrival Date: "31/03/2025, 12:15"
-   - Duration: "15 hours"
+   - Duration: "1 hour"
-   - Airline: "Lufthansa"
-   - Price: "1,500€"
+   - Price: "16€"
-4. Sales Employee can sort the flights (e.g., by price, duration, airline).
-5. Sales Employee selects a flight to view more details.
+4. Sales Employee selects a flight to view more details.
-6. System navigates to the flight details page.

 **Result**:

 - System successfully displays a list of flights matching the search criteria.
 - Sales Employee can proceed to the next step (e.g., booking).

----

-**Name**: testDisplayFlightsNoResult

-**Precondition**: Sales Employee is logged into the system and made a flight search with criteria that may not return results.

-**Scenario**:

-1. Sales Employee submits a flight search request with criteria that have no available flights.
-2. The system processes the request.
-3. No flights match the criteria.
-4. The system displays a message: "No flights found.
-Try modifying your search criteria."
-5. The system suggests alternative search options (e.g., nearby airports, different dates).

-**Result**:

-- Sales Employee is informed that no flights are available.
-- Sales Employee can modify the search criteria and try again.

-**Extension**: N/A

 ---

 **Name**: testDisplayFlightsSystemError